 - Continually improve the processes used at the facilities for lower consumption and impact.

 - Establish and monitor the surface threshold levels and the natural flow rates in the hydroelectricity generation reservoirs.

-However, Iberdrola's core policy to replace its least efficient technologies with clean and sustainable ones, such as renewables and combined cycle, is the main reason for the decrease in its net water consumption.
+However, Iberdrola's core policy of replacing its least efficient technologies with clean and sustainable ones, such as renewables and dry combined cycle, is the reason for the decrease in the net water consumption of thermal power generation.

 OFFICE WATER CONSUMPTION

 Run awareness raising campaigns to achieve a more efficient and responsible use of domestic water by employees in the administration and control buildings.

 Respect for this resource also involves preserving biodiversity, meaning that it is just as important to monitor water collection so as not to disrupt water ecosystems as it is to reduce the risk of spillages and, therefore, prevent contamination.

 Iberdrola is implementing safety and contention measures to keep damage to a minimum: every year preventive actions are undertaken to prevent and reduce the impact of possible spillages, such as the construction of tanks for the collection of oil in the unlikely event of a mass spillage at substations and transformation centres or the waterproofing of spill trays and bunds.